You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 1. Summary

 SIRAS is transitioning its application infrastructure from the Ventura County Office of Education (VCOE) private cloud to an Azure cloud environment managed by SIRAS and MBT.
-The migration includes production SQL databases, web servers, load balancing, firewalls, VPN access, and secure file transfer services.
+The migration includes production and training SQL databases, web servers, load balancing, firewalls, VPN access, and secure file transfer services.

 The move ensures SIRAS/MBT has direct ownership, control, and scalability of its infrastructure while maintaining high availability, security, and compliance.
 This migration aligns Ventura County users’ SIRAS infrastructure with the rest of the SIRAS platform, streamlining management and simplifying operations.
-It also fulfills the direction of our new company owners, MBT, who strongly support this consolidation as a strategic priority.

 2. Scope of Migration